qnx-ports/build-files/ports/libcamera/README.md

 # Tests

-`libyaml-so.2` is a dependency of RPi4 and RPi5 camera.
+`libyaml-so.2` and `librpi_camera_ipa.so` are dependencies of RPi4 and RPi5 camera.
 At runtime, observe to see auto-white balance and auto-exposure are working correctly.